Home Insurance Payment Options: Monthly vs Annual & How to Save

 3. Raise Your Deductible

-Increasing your deductible from $1,000 to $2,500 can lower your premium by around 3% or more.
-Just make sure you have the deductible amount available in an emergency fund before making this change.
+Increasing your deductible from $500 to $1,000 can lower your premium by roughly 5% to 10%.
+Moving to $2,500 or higher can save 10% to 20% or more, especially in wind and hail-prone regions.
+Learn how to choose the right amount in our guide to home insurance deductibles.
+Just make sure you have the deductible amount saved in an emergency fund before making this change.

 4. Improve Your Credit Score

 Insurers in most states use your credit history to help set rates.
-Improving your credit score can reduce your premium by up to 26% — a massive difference that builds over time.
+Moving from a below-average credit tier to a good or excellent one can reduce your home premium by 20% to 40%+ over time, a massive difference that compounds year after year.

 5. Install Safety and Smart Home Devices

-Smoke detectors, burglar alarms, fire suppression systems, and smart home security cameras can all earn you additional discounts of up to 20%.
-A new roof — especially impact-resistant or metal — can also significantly lower your rate.
+Smoke detectors, burglar alarms, fire suppression systems, and smart home security cameras can earn additional discounts of up to 20%.
+A new impact-resistant or metal roof can also significantly lower your rate.

 Pincher's Pro Tip